clarice-m04/rxnrate2/README.md

 ```bash
 (rxnrate2) pip install streamlit
 ```
-The an previously explained, to run the interface, run in the terminal:
+Then, as previously explained, to run the interface, run in the terminal:

 ```bash
 streamlit run src/rxnrate2/Interface_rxnrate/Home.py